-For different estate planning documents you will need to gather different types of information.
+For different estate planning documents you'll need to gather different types of information.
 Below are typical legal and financial accounts, and the types of documentation you should get together to be best organized.

 Will